treehouse/timberline/README.markdown

   retry the job in the event of a transient error, or put it on the error queue for processing if a more fatal error occurs.

-### The error queue
+### Error queues

+Each queue has its own error queue, accessible through `Queue#error_queue`.
-If you want to interact with the error queue directly, it's accessible via `Timberline#error_queue`.
-You can pop items directly off of the queue to operate on them if you want, or you could write a queue processor that reads off of that queue (its queue name should always be "Timberline\_errors").
+You can pop items directly off of the queue to operate on them if you want, or you could write a queue processor that reads off of that queue.

 ### Using the binary